meteor/meteor/content/ui-ux.md

   this.autorun((computation) => {
     const todos = this.getTodos();

-    // if this autorun re-runs, the list id or set of todos much have changed if (!computation.firstRun) {
+    // If this autorun re-runs, the list id or set of todos must have changed, so we should
+    // flag it to the user so they know there are changes to be seen. if (!computation.firstRun) {
       this.state.set('hasChanges', true);
     } else {